-Extending the Lifecycle and Lowering the TCO of SANs in a K-12 Environment bullet to add a new Storage Area Network (SAN).
+Extending the Lifecycle and Lowering the TCO of SANs in an Education Environment bullet to add a new Storage Area Network (SAN).
 Why?
 The simple answer is that it's a combination of challenges and opportunities.

 If you are in charge of IT for an educational institution you're probably about to bite the